Upload new images. The image library for this site will open in a new window.

 SECONDARY FIELD REQUIREMENTS: (9 credits)

-For this secondary field students may choose one of the four main fields (American Politics, Comparative Politics, International Relations or Political Theory) or may construct an interdisciplinary field in consultation with a selected faculty supervisor and upon approval by the Director of Graduate Studies.
+For this secondary field students may choose one of the four main fields (American Politics, Comparative Politics, International Relations or Political Theory) or may construct a secondary field in Methods in consultation with the Methods Field Chair and the Director of Graduate Studies.
 Students take the proseminar and two electives in their secondary field.
+Students doing Methods as their secondary field must take three methods electives from inside or outside the department approved by the Methods Field Chair and the Director of Graduate Studies.
+Students cannot count courses used to fulfill the department’s methods sequence and skills requirements for their Methods secondary field.

 CRISP Seminar: (3 credits)